There are three different ways that lightning can harm you:

-Side flashes occur when the cloud-to-ground strike fails to meet the upward leader and is attracted to another high point which is more conductive.
+Side flashes occur when the cloud-to-ground strike fails to meet the upward leader and is attracted to another high point that is more conductive.
 Side flashes can arc through the air or travel over the ground and carry the same energy as a direct strike.
 Injuries due to side flashes are much more common than direct strikes.

 Ground currents occur once the lightning has hit the ground.
 From there, it emanates from the point of the strike, dissipating along pathways such as wet rocks, crevasses, and tree root systems.
 Injuries from this type of lightning strike are also quite common and are just as serious as side flashes and direct cloud-to-ground strikes.

 To minimize your risk from lightning, you want to get away from tall trees and away from mountain peaks or high ridges.
 If you are on the water, you want to get to shore and avoid wet areas that can conduct ground current.
 And if you are in a field, you want to get out of the open to avoid being the high point.